jlfranklin/techbook/docs/03-privacy/privacy-incident-response.md

-This Privacy Incident Response Plan provides baseline guidance for the Bixal Solutions Team's process for responding to privacy incidents of a Bixal Solutions IRCP managed system, product or service ("system").
+This Privacy Incident Response Plan provides baseline guidance for the Bixal Solutions Team's process for responding to privacy incidents of a Bixal Solutions IRCP managed system, product or service ("component").
 It outlines roles and responsibilities during and after incidents, and it lays out the steps Bixal take to resolve them.